Edward Jones Investments: Business model

 Edward Jones financial advisors offer commission-based and fee-based financial products.
 Offices are usually staffed by a financial advisor (licensed broker) and one branch office administrator.
 The branch office administrator acts as an assistant to the financial advisor, filling the roles of a secretary, manager, and co-worker.

 The one-broker-per-office model allows clients to choose their broker directly, and deal with that person exclusively.
 Edward Jones has 18,892 brokers on staff and more than 15,000 branch offices across the United States.
 In 2022, the company launched a teaming program that allowed multiple branches to service clients.
 Prior to its introduction, clients were directed to a single branch office.

+In 2025, the company announced Edward Jones Generations, a private-client service for investors with $10 million or more in assets, which includes expanded planning, investment management, and access to select alternative investments.

 Corporate affairs

-The company has its corporate headquarters in the City of Des Peres in St. Louis County, Missouri.
-Adjacent to the company headquarters is the Edward Jones South Campus, located at the intersection of Ballas Road and Manchester Road.
+The company has its corporate headquarters in Des Peres, Missouri, part of St. Louis County, Missouri.
+Its South Campus is located at located at Ballas Road and Manchester Road.
 The Edward Jones North Campus is located on a zoned plot southeast of the intersection of Interstate 270 and Dorsett Road in the City of Maryland Heights in St. Louis County.

 Edward Jones has locations in the United States and Canada.
 The company had offices in the United Kingdom for 10 years, before selling the division to British brokerage firm Towry Law in 2009.

 Controversy

 Edward Jones was the subject of a successful anti-discrimination suit from its minority stock brokers.
 There was an allegation that Edward Jones did not allow minority brokers equal access to support programs and lucrative territories.
-The company paid out 34 million dollars.
+The company settled the lawsuit in 2021 for 34 million dollars.

 Awards and rankings

-Fortune magazine ranked Edward Jones at number seven on their Fortune List of the Top 100 Companies to Work For in 2020 based on an employee survey of satisfaction.
-In 2021, Fortune ranked it number 20.
+In 2020, Fortune, in partnership with Great Place to Work, ranked Edward Jones seventh on its list of the 100 Best Companies to Work For, based on employee survey data.
+The firm was ranked twentieth on the same list in 2021.
+Edward Jones was ranked 303rd on the Fortune 500 list in 2024, based on 2023 revenue of more than $14 billion, and rose to 260th place in 2025, based on 2024 revenue of approximately $16.3 billion.

+In 2025, the firm ranked fourth in the Securities and Asset Management category on Fortune’s World’s Most Admired Companies list.
+In the same year, the J.D.
+Power U.S. Investor Satisfaction Study ranked Edward Jones third among advised investors.
+Training magazine placed the firm seventeenth in its 2025 Training APEX Awards rankings,.
+Also in 2025, the Human Rights Campaign’s Corporate Equality Index awarded Edward Jones a score of 100 out of 100, designating it an Equality 100 company.
+That year, the firm was additionally included in Fortune magazine’s list of America’s Most Innovative Companies.

+In March 2026, Edward Jones was ranked among the top firms in the advised-client category of the J.D.
+Power U.S. Investor Satisfaction Study.